Emmyphung/emmyphung.github.io/index.md

 2. Facebook and Google stocks were the most volatile in 2018, which was also the year when Facebook had its infamous scandal with Cambridge Analytica.
 3. Facebook and Netflix stocks have the highest prices throughout both election periods.
 4. Several tech stocks rocketed after Trump's elecion in 2017.
-5. Facebook stock price is always increasing.
-The second notebook shows a 2-year projected growth of Facebook's stocks.</div>
+5. Facebook stock price is almost always increasing.
+The second notebook shows a 2-year projected growth of Facebook's stocks.

+**Models**: Auto-regressive (AR), Moving average (MA), ARIMA (Autoregression integrated with moving-average) model.</div>
 <br>
 <center><img src="https://github.com/Emmyphung/portfolio/blob/master/images/FB_stock.png"/></center>
 <br>